CaptainDario/DaBlocksWorld/README.md

 </p>

 </br> However the placement of the stacks does not matter.
-The following picutre shows the "same" configuration</br>
+The following picture shows the "same" configuration.</br>
 </br>

 <p align="center">